riskatrim/riskatrim/README.md

 # Hi there I'm Riska👋
-## I am a 3rd year Computer Science Student at Sriwijaya University with a huge interest in Data Science.
+## I am a 3rd year Computer Science Student at Sriwijaya University with a huge interest in Mobile Development.

 <!-- @include justify-content([ space-around ]); -->